withabound/abound-java/README.md

 #### VS Code development

 The recommended extensions and settings for Java development with VS Code have been configured in this repository (see [.vscode][vscode-configuration]).
-Please ensure that Java 8 is installed on your system with `JAVA_HOME` and `GRADLE_USER_HOME` environment variables setup.
+Please ensure that Java 8 is installed on your system with `JAVA_HOME` and `GRADLE_USER_HOME` environment variables exported.

 Install Java 8 on Mac: